Please complete the FYP College Preference Form, Housing Form, and Interests form, which will appear on your Application Status Page in early March.

 We Are Our Stories: Family History, Storytelling, and Identity

 Joan Didion says, “We tell ourselves stories in order to live.”
 But how do we decide what stories we tell and why?
 This course will explore the role of storytelling in the creation of family history and personal identity.
 How do the stories we tell construct our reality or particular versions of reality?
 How can stories shape how we view ourselves and how we are viewed by others?
 What stories do we not tell and why?
-To answer these questions, we will consider our own histories and family stories.
-We will practice telling and listening to stories and discuss how rhetorical decisions affect their impact.
+To answer these questions, we will practice telling and listening to our own stories.
+We will explore the many forms storytelling can take, including the rapidly evolving world of digital storytelling.
 We will examine works by writers that explore issues of identity in the face of complicated personal and family histories.
-Together we will explore how we can create a unified sense of self on and off the page, at home, and in our communities at large.
-This course fulfills the FYP graduation requirement.
+Together we will explore how we can create a unified sense of self on and off the page (and screen!), at home, and in our communities.
+This course fulfills the FYP general education requirement.

 The Science of the Self

 Instructors: Mark Oakes and Serge Onyper